-Annex: GAC Scorecard of Board Action on CCT Review Final Recommendations
+Annex: Board Action on Final Recommendations Relevant to the GAC

-(as of 6 June 2019)
+(as of 11 March 2019)

+Note:

-Note: This is provided as a tool to facilitate GAC consideration towards determining next steps on actions taken by the ICANN Board per its resolution and scorecard (1 March 2019) on the Final Recommendations of the CCT Review Team (8 September 2018).
-This document is not meant to replace the official record of Board actions and Final CCT Recommendations, but instead seeks to summarize and organize it in a way that may be easier for the GAC to process.
-Readers should refer to the official record for complete and accurate wording.
+This is provided as a tool to facilitate GAC consideration towards determining next steps on Actions taken by the ICANN Board per its resolution and scorecard (1 March 2019) on the Final Recommendations of the CCT Review Team (8 September 2018).
+This document is not meant to replace the official record of Board actions and Final CCT Recommendation, but instead seeks to summarize and organize it in way that may be easier for the GAC to process.
+Readers should refer to the official record of the ICANN Board and CCT Review for complete and accurate wording (see links above).